Life Insurance with Aortic Stenosis or Regurgitation: What You Need to Know

 Don’t let an aortic valve disorder like aortic stenosis or regurgitation stop you from getting affordable life insurance.

-This guide provides the information you need to make an informed decision about whether you have aortic stenosis, regurgitation, or other valve diseases.
+This guide provides the life insurance underwriting information you need to make an informed decision, whether you have aortic stenosis, regurgitation, or other valve diseases.

 Underwriting Tip